catmorbid/cybergod-mkdocs/docs/character-creation/gear.md

 | Large    | Large areas covering several dozen meters from point of impact.
 Affects easily up to 20 targets in vicinity. | 6         |
 | Huge     | Covers a massive area of hundred meters or more.
 Affects every target in the area, as many as needed.        | 8         |

->[!example]
+!!! example
->Morales' team of insurgents is ambushed by an ARC-backed regulator force.
+	Morales' team of insurgents is ambushed by an ARC-backed regulator force.
 They are under heavy fire and take cover behind nearby concrete pillars, but the ARC Bulwark giving fire support has an automatic grenade launcher and lands a burst of grenades in their general direction.

 ### Tags